README.md

 //#include "SegMap595.h" // Generic embedded programming style.

-static int32_t mapping_status = SegMap595.get_status();
+int32_t mapping_status = SegMap595.get_status();

-if (mapping_status < 0) {
+if (mapping_status < 0) { // If an error is detected.

 while(true) {

-Serial.print("Character mapping failed, error code: ");
+Serial.print("Error: mapping failed, error code ");

 Serial.println(mapping_status);